huooong/Genome-Assembly-and-QC/README.md

    - Assembles genomes from filtered Nanopore reads using the following parameters:
       - Estimated genome size: **5 Mb**.

-**4. Calculating Coverage**
+**4. Coverage calculation**
-   - Sequencing coverage for assembled genomes are calculated using minimap2 and samtools.
+   - Maps filtered reads back to assemblies and calculates sequencing coverage using minimap2 and samtools.

-**5. Polish assembly using Medaka**
+**5. Assembly polishing with Medaka**
-   - Refines assemblies using Medaka with the following model:
+   - Refines assemblies using Medaka
-      - `r1041_e82_400bps_hac_v5.0.0`
+      - Model: `r1041_e82_400bps_hac_v5.0.0`

 **6. Assembly quality assessment with QUAST**
-   - Evaluates assembly statistics including N50, genome size, misassemblies, and GC content.
+   - Evaluates assembly statistics including number of contigs, N50, contig length, and GC content.

 **7. Assessment of completeness and contamination with CheckM and CheckM2**
    - CheckM estimates genome completeness and contamination based on the presense/absense of marker genes.
    - CheckM2 uses machine learning models to estimate completeness and contamination.

 **8. Gene annotation using Bakta**
+   - Annotates assembled genomes with gene features and functional assignments.

 **MultiQC**
    - Combines key results and quality metrics from multiple tools into a single, interactive HTML report.

 **GTDB-Tk**
-   - Assigns taxonomy.
+   - Assigns taxonomy to assemblies based on the Genome Taxonomy Database.

 ---
 ## Directories